zeta-chain/node/docs/cli/zetacored/zetacored_tx_lightclient_enable-verification-flags.md

 # tx lightclient enable-verification-flags

-Disable verification flags for the list of chains separated by comma
+Enable verification flags for the list of chains separated by comma

 ### Synopsis